List of Desperate Housewives characters: Travers McLain

 Travers McLain (Jake Cherry, season 3; Stephen Lunsford, season 5) is Edie's son with her first husband Charles McLain.
 He lives with his father full-time.
-Though briefly mentioned in the pilot, he first appears in the third season, when Charles leaves him with Edie while he went on a Doctors without Borders trip.
-Edie tries to leave Travers with Carlos while she goes to a party, but as Carlos has a date, he declines.
+Though briefly mentioned in the pilot, he first appears in the third season, when Charles leaves him with Edie while he goes on a Doctors without Borders trip.
+Edie tries to leave Travers with Carlos while she goes to a party, but he declines.
 Seeing Travers playing by himself in the street, Carlos brings him to his home and later criticizes an intoxicated Edie for not supervising her son.
 She in turn reveals that she did not take custody of him because she did not feel she was capable of it.
-Later on Edie uses him as a way to get closer to Carlos.
+Later on, Edie uses him as a way to get closer to Carlos.
 When Charles comes to pick up Travers, Edie tries to get shared custody of Travers when she suspects Carlos might be losing interest in their relationship.
 Charles and Edie get into an argument, and she threatens to hire a lawyer so she can get full custody of Travers.
 Carlos learns of Edie's plan and tells her that she should think of what is best for Travers which is for him to stay with Charles and not have to go back and forth.

-When Edie leaves Wisteria Lane at the end of the fourth season, she tells Travers she would have to spend a lot more time with him from now on.
 Travers is next seen in season 5 when the Housewives visit him at Beecher's Academy to inform him of his mother's death and to give him her ashes.
 While he is sad about his mother's death, he harbors anger toward her for her abandonment.
-He eventually forgives her after a conversation with Karen McCluskey, and asks the Housewives to dispose of Edie's ashes as they see fit.
+He eventually forgives her after a conversation with Karen McCluskey and asks the Housewives to dispose of Edie's ashes as they see fit.